How does a busy healthcare organsation transform their employee experience to match their world-class patient experience?

 Varraux’s team does roadshows across the system to show how employee recognition is part of their total rewards at Centra Health and not just another program or website.
 The mobile app is helpful in reaching their busy, offline population and constant reminders— emails, screen savers on shared kiosks, huddle boards in every unit, leader training, new leader packets— have contributed to a steady 70%+ engagement in the program itself.

 In 2019, Centra Health launched their new Recognition Champion Program.
-Champions are strategically placed across the organization to help bring awareness and encourage teammates to use the Thanks to You program.
+Champions are strategically placed across the organisation to help bring awareness and encourage teammates to use the Thanks to You program.
 Champions go through a certification process and use quarterly conference calls and activities to stay connected, share articles about recognition, and swap stories and best practices.
 “It’s cool to see people outside HR sharing and loving recognition,” says Varraux.

 Champions also encourage employees and leaders to give recognition across departments, which was not part of the Centra Health culture prior to the Thanks to You program.
 Beth Ackerman, recognition champion and Director of Rivermont Schools, which provides education for children with autism and emotional disabilities, recalls her division being siloed in their work.
 “The Thanks to You program has helped people cross over, feel less competition, and be a cross-functional team.”
 She models the recognition with the school principals, which encourages them to recognize their own staff.